benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 - more PhD students doing practice-led research on interdisciplinary art/CS/engineering projects

+- encouraging CECS academics to engage with their peers and the wider world by *making and exhibiting beautiful/interesting/challenging things*, not just through journal papers

 [^genevieve]: I'd love to get [Genevieve](https://twitter.com/feraldata) to write & teach that one.

 #### In the medium/long term...